Information Security Policy

-We may utilize third parties in support of delivering business services.
-When, as a result, these arrangements extend our information technology processes into the third parties‘ computing environments—for example, in cases of Application Service Providers (ASPs)—the third parties must abide by this Policy, as applicable, unless specific additional provisions have been established through contractual agreements
+The company may utilize third parties in support of delivering business services.
+When, as a result, these arrangements extend our information technology processes into the third parties‘ computing environments—for example, in cases of Application Service Providers (ASPs)—the third parties must contractually abide by this Policy, as applicable, unless specific additional provisions have been established through other contractual agreements.

 A. Information Classification